A simple method for seniority-zero quantum state preparation: Numerical results and discussion

 \subsection{Bond dissociation in ethene, ethyne and dinitrogen}

 Dissociation of ethene \ce{C2H4} into two triplet carbenes is one of the simplest reactions which require a multi-configurational wave function even for a qualitatively correct description \cite{ohta1985dimerization}.
 Dissociation of dinitrogen \ce{N2} \cite{Chan2004} and ethyne \ce{C2H2} \cite{Siegbahn1981,zeng2014tuning} are also well-studied multi-configurational problems.
-For each of these systems, we varied the length of the multiple bond (and the remaining internal coordinates, except for \ce{N2}, were taken from the W4-11 data set \cite{karton2011w4}), and performed oo-pCCD using the cc-pVDZ basis \cite{Dunning1989}.
+For each of these systems, we varied the length of the multiple bond, while the remaining internal coordinates, except for \ce{N2}, were taken from the W4-11 data set \cite{karton2011w4} (see the Supporting Information for xyz coordinates); and performed oo-pCCD in the cc-pVDZ basis \cite{Dunning1989}.